chunlinli/clrdag/README.md

 Li, C., Shen, X., and Pan, W. (2019).
 Likelihood ratio tests of a large directed acyclic graph.
 Submitted.

-The program was originally written in Summer 2018.
-Then Ziyue Zhu (thanks to her!) and I refactored the R code version (available at [here](https://github.umn.edu/li000007/clrdag_r/)) in December 2018 as part of the final project for the optimization course EE5239.
+The program was originally written in July 2018.
+Then Ziyue Zhu (thanks to her!) and I refactored the R code version (available at [here](https://github.umn.edu/li000007/clrdag_r/)) in December 2018 as part of the final project for the optimization course EE 5239.
 As of April 2019, this R package can be accessed at UMN.
 It is not yet published and is still in development.

-To report an issue, please file an issue at [here](https://github.umn.edu/li000007/clrdag/issues).
+To report an issue, please file an issue at [here](https://github.com/chunlinli/clrdag/issues).

 The slides introducing this package are available at [here](https://github.umn.edu/li000007/8054).